anagha-google/composer2-basic-orchestration/README.md

 # Orchestration Basics for Cloud Composer 2

+The repository contains instruction, code, configuration, input files for basic hands on experience with Cloud Composer 2.
+This is a community contribution.
+Please open an issue with any bugs you run into.

 ### 1. Orchestrating Cloud Composer 2 DAGs
 There are various ways through which Cloud Composer 2 DAGs can be launched-
 1. Time scheduled